 Table of Contents

 Pune, in Maharashtra, attracts people from all over India, as well as abroad.
 People often move to this city for education or to earn a livelihood, as this city offers ample employment opportunities.
 When it comes to buying property, these people have distinct requirements, as compared to the local people.
 “Compared to other cities, Pune has numerous housing options, from 1-BHK, 2-BHK and affordable housing, to luxury housing.
 Pune is witnessing rapid real estate growth, with demand specifically in the commercial IT hubs, owing to the growth in IT jobs.
-Property prices in prominent micro-markets in Pune, have also witnessed a decent increase over the years,” says Manju Yagnik, vice-chairperson of the Nahar Group.
+Property prices in Pune prominent micro-markets, have also witnessed a decent increase over the years,” says Manju Yagnik, vice-chairperson of the Nahar Group.

 What Pune’s real estate market has to offer

 The residential real estate segment in Pune, has witnessed considerable demand from non-resident Indians (NRIs), as it has provided stable returns on investment and handsome rentals.
 The demand is generally for ready-to-move-in properties or properties that are almost ready for possession.
 Also, despite the general slowdown witnessed across other major cities, the real estate market in Pune has remained resilient, due to high demand from the IT/ITeS sectors.